omae26/Python/README.md

 # Guessing game
 This is a simple game that allows the user to guess the secret word for a number of times until they get it correctly.
 The secret word is intially defined and stored.

 # Comments
+In this lesson I learnt just how comments are stated or identified in python.
+I love using comments. they are fun to use
 # Basic translator
 # Exponent function
 # 2D lists & Nested loops